-- Read and adhere to our online safety policy and acceptable use of technology policies. - Take responsibility for the security of IT systems and the electronic data they use or have access to. - Model good practice when using technology with students. - Maintain a professional level of conduct in their personal use of technology, both on and off site. - Embed online safety education in curriculum delivery wherever possible. - Have an awareness of a range of online safety issues and how they may be experienced by the students in their care. - Identify online safety concerns and take appropriate action by following our safeguarding policies and procedures. - Know when and how to escalate online safety issues, including reporting to the DSL and signposting students and parents/carers to appropriate support, internally and externally. - Take personal responsibility for professional development in this area.
+- Read and adhere to our Online Safety Policy and IT Terms of Use. - Take responsibility for the security of IT systems and the electronic data they use or have access to. - Model good practice when using technology with students. - Maintain a professional level of conduct in their personal use of technology, both on and off site. - Embed online safety education in curriculum delivery wherever possible. - Have an awareness of a range of online safety issues and how they may be experienced by the students in their care. - Identify online safety concerns and take appropriate action by following our safeguarding policies and procedures. - Know when and how to escalate online safety issues, including reporting to the DSL and signposting students and parents/carers to appropriate support, internally and externally.

+Take personal responsibility for professional development in this area.